Topkapı Palace: History

 By the end of the 16th century, the palace had acquired its present appearance.
 The palace is an extensive complex rather than a single monolithic structure, with an assortment of low buildings constructed around courtyards, interconnected with galleries and passages.
 Few of the buildings exceed two stories.
 Seen from above, the palace grounds are divided into four main courtyards and the harem.
 The first courtyard was the most accessible, while the fourth courtyard and the harem were the most inaccessible.
 Access to these courtyards was restricted by high walls and controlled with gates.
 Apart from the four to five main courtyards, various other small to mid-sized courtyards exist throughout the complex.
 Estimates of the total size of the complex varies from around 592,600 m2 to 700,000 m2.

 To the west and south the complex is bordered by the large imperial flower park, known today as Gülhane Park.
-Various related buildings such as small summer palaces (kasır, قصر), pavilions, kiosks (köşk, كوشك) and other structures for royal pleasures and functions formerly existed at the shore in an area known as the Fifth Courtyard, but have disappeared over time due to neglect and the construction of the shoreline railroad in the 19th century.
-The last remaining seashore structure that still exists today is the Basketmakers' Kiosk, constructed in 1592 by Sultan Murad III.
+Various related buildings such as small summer palaces (kasır), pavilions, kiosks (köşk) and other structures for royal pleasures and functions formerly existed along the shore in an area associated with the palace's outer gardens, but many disappeared over time, particularly after the construction of the shoreline railway in the 19th century.
+The last remaining seashore structure is the Basketmakers' Kiosk (Sepetçiler Kasrı), rebuilt under Sultan Ibrahim in 1643.

-Topkapi Palace remained as the administrative center of the empire and also as the Imperial residence of Sultans and Ottoman Royal family for centuries until till the completion of completion of Dolmabahçe Palace in 1856.
+Topkapi Palace remained as the administrative center of the empire and also as the Imperial residence of Sultans and Ottoman Royal family for centuries until the completion of Dolmabahçe Palace in 1856.
 The new Palace was constructed by Sultan Abdülmecid I as the medieval Topkapı was lacking in contemporary style, luxury, and comfort, as compared to the palaces of the European monarchs.
 Abdülmecid decided to build a new modern palace near the site of the former Beşiktaş Sahil Palace, which was demolished.